alanpropp/cj-final-project/README.md

 On the country-specific results page, viewers can see a table with the year-by-year info for that particular metric, that country's population, and the metric per capita

 ##Graphs
-On the country-specific results page, viewers can see graphs of the country's usage of whatever the user selected, as well as a graph of that usage per capita
+On the country-specific results page, viewers can see graphs of the country's usage of whatever the user selected, as well as a graph of that usage per capita.
+Also, on the comparing 2 countries pages, users can select two countries and compare them in overall and per capita usage